Skip to Main Content

 1. Banff National Park (Alberta)

 The most visited national park in Canada is Banff National Park in Alberta.
-Also the oldest Canadian National Park, Banff is known for its crystal blue waters in Peyto Lake, Moraine Lake, and Lake Louise, along with world-class hikes to the summits of Sulphur Mountain, Big Beehive, and Temple Mountain.
+As the oldest Canadian National Park, Banff is known for the crystal blue waters of Peyto Lake, Moraine Lake, and Lake Louise, along with world-class hikes to the summits of Sulphur Mountain, Big Beehive, and Temple Mountain.
 Other popular activities in this national park in the Rocky Mountains are kayaking, bird watching, and mountain climbing.

 2. Jasper National Park (Alberta)

-Another one of the top national parks in Canada is Jasper National Park, also located in Alberta.
+Another one of the top national parks in Canada is Jasper National Park, which is also found in Alberta.
 Jasper is part of UNESCO's Canadian Rocky Mountain Parks World Heritage Site and extends more than 11,000 square kilometers.
 With so much space to explore, Jasper is an excellent park to immerse yourself in wildlife and better understand the world in which we live.

 In Jasper National Park, there are several notable attractions, such as the Maligne Canyon, a gorge that plummets more than 160 feet with a series of bridges and trails to get you there.
 Other notable attractions include the turquoise blue waters of Maligne Lake, Moose Lake, and Angel Glacier.
 While the best time to visit this famous park in Canada is during the summer and early fall, the winter offers visitors an excellent opportunity to explore quieter trails through snowshoeing or cross-country skiing.